the memory of home

 in a session, the space we create is one of listening—where we try to catch whatever the unconscious wants to show and heal. unconsciously, we always bring to the surface what needs attention. whatever needs attention is seeking balance and healing.

-one theme that often arises in sessions is the memory of the old family house.
+one theme that often arises in sessions is the old family house.

 my own family house kept resurfacing in sessions. again and again, i was brought back to that place, as if there was something unfinished—something i had to settle with before i could fully step into my life. it felt almost like a contract i had with the house itself: deeply personal, quiet, but persistent.

-what I’ve noticed over time is that this isn’t unique. when people open up to inner child work, the house they grew up in often comes back online—not as a memory, but as a lived structure in the body. suddenly, certain spaces start to make sense. someone realises they always hated the attic, not because it was dark or small, but because it was where their mother would retreat when she felt unwell. the space held the absence, the silence, the unspoken worry.
+what I’ve noticed over time is that this isn’t unique. when people open up to inner child work, the house they grew up in often comes back online—not as a memory, but as a lived structure in the body. suddenly, certain spaces start to make sense. someone realises they always hated a certain room in the house, because it was where their mother would retreat when she felt unwell. the space held the absence, the silence, the unspoken worry. often, that kind of atmosphere doesn’t stay in the room — it settles in the body, shaping how someone learns to wait, to listen, or to stay alert.

 in that moment, the house stops being just a building. it becomes a map of emotional memory.

-only when that memory was allowed to surface and be felt, did the urgency loosen. the body no longer needed to prepare for flight. my ankles could finally arrive—here—and support me in taking my place in the world.
+only when that memory was allowed to surface, felt and completed—what couldn’t be regulated back then—did the urgency loosen. the body no longer needed to prepare for flight. my ankles could finally arrive here, in the present, and support me in taking my place in the world.